-"Management accounting is a profession that involves partnering in management decision making, devising planning and performance management systems, and providing expertise in financial reporting and control to assist management in the formulation and implementation of an organization's strategy.”
+This type of accounting is "a profession that involves partnering in management decision making, devising planning and performance management systems, and providing expertise in financial analysis and reporting and control to assist management in the formulation and implementation of an organization's strategy.”

-The typical role of a management accountant encompasses a number of tasks such as completing general ledger entries, ensuring income statements and balance sheets are filed correctly, tax preparation, and they may even oversee accounts payable and receivable - all of which are important in dictating future decision making within the company.
+The typical role of an accounting manager encompasses a number of tasks such as completing general ledger entries, ensuring income statements and balance sheets are filed correctly, tax preparation, and they may even oversee accounts payable and receivable - all of which are important in dictating future decision making within the company.

-Management accountants may also be responsible for observing trends and patterns in financial reports and suggesting ways to tweak spending and transactional policies for the good of the business.
+Management accountants may also be responsible for observing trends and patterns in financial documents or reports they oversee and suggesting ways to tweak spending and transactional policies and process for the good of the business.
 They often act as risk management specialists and can help executives and directors iron out any potential kinks that could arise in the future by offering advice on the company's next move and possible opportunities.

-As a staff member in a management role, management accountants are often responsible for ensuring compliance and accuracy within the accounting department.
-They may handle most As a staff member in a management role, management accountants are often responsible for ensuring compliance and accuracy from those working under them within the accounting department.
-They may handle most issues regarding their company’s financial systems and may perform regular internal audits to make sure business keeps running smoothly.
+As a staff member in administration of a company, an accounting manager is often responsible for ensuring compliance and accuracy within their employer's accounting department.
+They may handle most as a staff member in a management role, those who manage other accountants often must ensure compliance and accuracy from those working under them within the accounting department.
+They may handle most issues regarding their company’s financial documents and systems and may perform regular internal audits to make sure business keeps running smoothly.

 How Is Management Accounting Unique?

-There are several ways in which management accounting differs from traditional accounting.
+There are several ways in which accounting for management differs from traditional accounting.

-Most financial accountants spend their time analyzing trends and numbers from transactions that have already occurred.
-In management accounting, the focus is more on looking ahead at the future instead of studying the past.
-Management accounting largely has to do with using the information gleaned from traditional accounting in ways that can sustain a company’s financial health moving forward.
+Most accountants spend their time analyzing trends and numbers from transactions that have already occurred.
+In a management position, the focus is more on looking ahead at the future instead of studying the past.
+This type of accounting largely has to do with using the information gleaned from traditional accounting in ways that can sustain a company’s moving forward and a healthy bottom line.

-Management accountants have access to both the internal and external financial information compiled by their employing business.
+A financial manager will have access to both the internal and external financial statements compiled by their employing business.
 This allows them to offer the best information for consulting purposes, instead of being able to access only the general information available to shareholders and the public.
-Management accountants are considered to be members of the company’s personnel, whereas public accountants and consulting services are often external sources who receive the data compiled by management accountants.
+Management accountants are considered to be members of the company’s personnel, whereas a certified public accountant hired through consulting services are often external sources who receive the data compiled by management accountants.

-Traditional financial accounting looks at transactions on a case-by-case basis, and accumulate information from each one.
-Management accounting looks at the larger picture, and takes into account factors that could have a high level of impact on future operations and policy decisions.
-Accountants will make projections and advise decisions based on the business as a whole, while making sure that management has all of the information needed to make prudent financial choices.
+Traditional accounting looks at transactions on a case-by-case basis, and accumulate information from each one.
+An accounting manager looks at the larger picture, and takes into account factors that could have a high level of impact on future operations and policy decisions.
+Accountants will make projections and advise decisions based on the business as a whole, while making sure that management has all of the information needed to make prudent choices for the company.